forwardkth/BBRobot/README.md

 My Blog about this project: http://forwardkth.github.io/2015/08/28/wifi-robot-gen-two/

 -------------------------------------------------------------
-###(I am trying to look into "BlackLib" and rewrite the  classes now.)
-My temporary Modifications to the original Blacklib recently are:
+My Modification to the original Blacklib recently are:

-1. Modification to the class of BalckPWM, add default constructor BlackCorePWM::BlackCorePWM() {}
+1. Modification to the class of BalckPWM
-2. Implement the BlackServo class (inherited from BlackPWM) for easier Servo control like "PyBBIO"
+2. Implement the BlackServo class for easier Servo control like "PyBBIO"
 3. Add Servo control example code (example_Servo.h) under /BlackLib/examples folder
 4. Add my WIFI robot code (example_wifirobot.h) as a example under /BlackLib/examples folder